weashadow/UltraFirmwareToolkit/README.md

 Saturn 3 Ultra firmware mod toolkit

-*Work in progress...
-All that's left is to produce new firmware and upload it to the printer.*
+*Firmware mod is tested and fully functional*

 ## Use of this software is at your own risk, the author is not responsible for damages caused by modification of the original firmware!